Asymptotic properties of a componentwise ARH(1) plug-in predictor: Introduction

-In this paper, we assume that the autocorrelation operator belongs to the Hilbert-Schmidt class, and admits a diagonal spectral decomposition in terms of the orthogonal eigenvector system of the auto-covariance operator.
-That is the case, for example, of an autocorrelation operator defined as a continuous function of the autocovariance operator (see Remark \ref{rem1def} below).
-A componentwise estimator of the autocorrelation operator is formulated in terms of such an eigenvector system.
-In the derivation of the results presented in this paper we assume that the eigenvectors $\left(\phi_{j},~j\geq 1 \right)$ of the autocovariance operator $C$ are known.
-That is the case, for example, of defining our random initial condition as the solution, in the mean-square sense, of a stochastic differential equation driven by white noise (e.g., the Wiener measure).
-However, beyond this case, the sparse representation and whitening properties of wavelet bases can be exploited to obtain a diagonal representation of the autocovariance and cross-covariance operators (see Remark \ref{remark3def} below), in terms of a common and known wavelet basis.
-Smoothing functional data with a suitable penalization norm in terms of wavelets also could lead to an empirical regularized diagonal approximation of the autocorrelation operator in terms of wavelets.
-Finally, we refer to shrinkage estimation of the autocovariance and cross covariance operators in terms of a suitable common wavelet basis, allowing a diagonal empirical approximation of both operators, in terms of such a basis (see also Section \ref{sec:5}).
+In this paper, we assume that the autocorrelation operator belongs to the Hilbert--Schmidt class, and admits a diagonal spectral decomposition in terms of the orthogonal eigenvector system of the autocovariance operator.
+Such is the case, e.g., of an autocorrelation operator defined as a continuous function of the autocovariance operator.
+A componentwise estimator of the autocorrelation operator is then constructed in terms of the eigenvectors of the autocovariance operator, which are assumed to be known.
+This occurs when the random initial condition is defined as the solution, in the mean--square sense, of a stochastic differential equation driven by white noise.
+Beyond this case, the sparse representation and whitening properties of wavelet bases can be exploited to obtain a diagonal representation of the autocovariance and cross--covariance operators, in terms of a common and known wavelet basis.
+Unconditional bases, like wavelet bases, also allow the diagonal spectral series representation of the distributional kernels of Calder\'on-Zygmund operators.